Are children eating healthy these days?

 Read more about why feeding your children junk isn't the best idea here.

-Often if both parents are not in agreement with what's good food and what isn't, it can become a big stress factor in the family.
+Often when parents are not in agreement with what's good food and what isn't, it can become a big stress factor in the family.

 For example, mom maybe lets the kids eat candy but dad might be a nutritionist or maybe even a dentist (!) and might have strong views about candy consumption - or the other way around.